 To successfully set aside a default judgment, one must demonstrate that the plaintiff’s request was made promptly and there are valid reasons for the failure to respond.
 This process can provide a second chance for defendants to present their case and avoid the severe consequences of a default judgment.

-Motion to Set Aside Default
+Filing a Motion to Set Aside Default Judgment

 A motion to set aside a default judgment is a legal request to overturn the judgment based on valid reasons.
 Defendants must provide evidence justifying their nonappearance in court, such as excusable neglect or other legitimate excuses.